techfolios/template-old/projects/project-3.md

 Juliepaasporet (Julie on the track) is a exam schoolproject, which was developed in cooperation with a girl who are adopted from South-Korea.
 The project was built in a design course, and carried out in teams.

-The main purpose with making the webpage was to gain experience in prosject planning and concept development.
+The main purpose with making the webpage was to gain experience in project planning and concept development.
 I learned alot about evaluation, design processes and testing methods in this course.

-We used a web bulider called wix.
-From this project, I gained experience with the pre-made web builder and to understand the positive and negative sides of not programming the website itself.
-By using the default template, it resticted some of the things we wanted to accomplish.
+The team used a web bulider called wix to develop the webpage.
+From this project, I gained experience with the pre-made web builder and to understand the positive and negative aspects of not programming the website ourself.
+By using the default template, it resticted us from some of the things we wanted to accomplish.